We love Fall and Halloween themed children's books and doing book related crafts and activities before/after we read!

 One of the main reasons I love working in my son's preschool classroom is because I learn so many things!
 Last Thursday I was assigned to the Library... so basically I spend the hour choice time exploring books with kids who wanted to read.
 What a rough day, right? ;) The book that I ended up reading about 15 times was The Little Old Lady Who Was Not Afraid of Anything by Linda D. Williams.
 This is NOT a book to read when you are supposed to be quiet (like in church) because it is loud and gets your whole body moving.
 We love it!

-Yesterday I pinned a darling sequencing activity from I Can Teach My Child that goes right along with the book and then decided that we could try our own book themed puzzle.
+Yesterday I pinned a darling sequencing activity from I Can Teach My Child that goes right along with the book and then decided that we should make our own Little Old Lady Who Wasn't Afraid of Anything book themed puzzle.

 I started off by drawing all of the pieces to the story and writing the action words on each piece (see above).
 Then we colored the pieces.
-You can download the pieces that I drew here on our Scribd page (there are 4 pages).
+You can download the pieces that I drew on Google docs (there are 4 pages).
+Click on the links below.
 You just have to color them yourself.

 I stuck all of the puzzle pieces on the bottom of the wall with tape in the big clump.
 Then we got started reading the book together.
 As we did the actions and read... my little guy stuck each piece on the wall in sequence until we had created our very own pumpkin scarecrow.